Vroomway-Team/dcl-gamejam-2024/README.md

-## `dcl-boilerplate-scene`
+## `dcl-gamejam-2024`

-# Decentraland Boilerplate | Scene
+# Decentraland GameJam 2024

-A basic Decentraland Scene, setup with a generic folder structure and various utility scripts.
+This is the working repo for Vroomway's entry to the 2024 Decentraland GameJam!

 ---